Klaus Nomi

-Klaus Sperber (January 24, 1944 – August 6, 1983), known professionally as Klaus Nomi, was a German countertenor and baritone noted for his wide vocal range and an unusual, otherworldly stage persona.
+Klaus Sperber (24 January 1944 – 6 August 1983), known professionally as Klaus Nomi, was a German countertenor and baritone noted for his wide vocal range and an unusual, otherworldly stage persona.

-In the 1970s, Nomi immersed himself in the East Village art scene.
+In the 1970s, Nomi immersed himself in the East Village No Wave art scene.
 He was known for his bizarre and visionary theatrical live performances, heavy make-up, unusual costumes, and a highly stylized signature hairdo that flaunted a receding hairline.
 His songs were equally unusual, ranging from synthesizer-laden interpretations of classical opera to post-punk covers of 1960s pop standards like Chubby Checker's "The Twist" and Lou Christie's "Lightnin' Strikes".
 Nomi was one of David Bowie's backing singers for a 1979 performance on Saturday Night Live.

 Life and career

 Early years

 Klaus Nomi was born Klaus Sperber in Immenstadt, Bavaria, on January 24, 1944.
 He was raised by his single mother, Bettina Sperber, who had fled Essen, Rhine Province, for the Allgäu due to Allied bombing during World War II.
 His father was a soldier in the German Army with whom Bettina had a brief relationship during his furlough; he died from influenza before Nomi's birth.
 At age four, he and his mother moved back to the Ruhr, first to Fröndenberg before returning to Essen.
 Nomi grew up listening to classical music, gaining an interest in opera from listening to soprano Maria Callas over the radio, but also became fascinated with pop rock, buying Elvis Presley records with money he stole from his mother.
 Inspired by Callas, he developed a six octave vocal range and in the mid-1960s, he moved to West Berlin to study at Berlin University of the Arts, but as the school did not offer countertenor courses at the time, he trained to be a baritone.
 As he did not believe that earning a living on a musical career alone was feasible, Nomi took an apprenticeship as a pastry chef and worked as an usher at the Deutsche Oper, where he sang for the other ushers and maintenance crew on stage in front of the fire curtain after performances.
 He also sang opera arias at the Berlin gay discothèque Kleist-Kasino, under the stage name "Renata Castrata".

 Nomi emigrated to New York City in 1972.
 He appeared in some off-Broadway theater work and operated a pastry shop as a day job.
 In 1977, Nomi appeared in a satirical camp production of Richard Wagner's Das Rheingold at Charles Ludlam's Ridiculous Theater Company as the Rheinmaidens and the Wood Bird.
 In October 1978, he took the artistic name "NOMI", initially as a mononym before rendering it as "Nomi" and adopting it as a last name.
 It stood as an anagram for "omni" ("all" or "every"), after the then-newly released science fiction magazine Omni.